F.......open or 4

 The "+" signs indicate that you will probably need to pull a slide out some or lip the note down.

+The "-" signs indicate that you will need to lip it up or push a slide in.
 I like to keep the 4th valve slide on my BBb tuba set to give me a perfect fourth when used alone, as described below in more detail.
-I pull either the 4th or the second slide about 2 inches (5 cm.) when I play a long low B or E.
+I pull either the 4th or the second slide about 2 inches (5 cm.) when I play a long low B or E. (On a euphonium of course the pull would be half as much.)

 Note: On some BBb tubas and euphoniums G or D can be rather sharp when fingered 1&2.
 Using the third valve instead often solves that problem.